How to Help Someone Struggling with Mental Health Issues

 Ask if there is someone they would like to contact in order to learn how to manage their mental health.

-Tell The Person to Reach Out to Their Physician.
+Tell The Person to Reach Out to a Recovery Coach.

 Provide The Person with A List of Local Resources